 It was not Senator Leyden.
-It was a Government Senator and it is on the record now.
+It was a Government Senator.

-The Minister mentioned the dangers in the Pacific Islands, the climate change that is taking place there and the rising sea levels.
+The Minister mentioned the dangers in the Pacific Islands, the climate change taking place there and the rising sea levels.
 He could also put Miami, Shanghai and Bangladesh into that group because they will all be lost through a very small rise in sea levels.
-If the Minister reads The Guardian or The Irish Times this week, he will find information about how quickly the ice sheet in Greenland is being lost and the fourfold increase since 2013 of the loss of ice coverage across glaciers.
-That will cause rises in sea levels that will not just affect the Pacific Islands, Bangladesh or Miami but Cork, Waterford and Dublin as well.
-If we have a whole-of-Government study and we look at the catchment flood risk assessment and management study, we will discover that this very premises is in danger of flooding from rising sea levels and by no means have we taken this into consideration.
-The Minister has to think globally and act locally because there will be local destruction in our State.
+If the Minister reads The Guardian or The Irish Times this week, he will find information on how quickly the ice sheet in Greenland is being lost and the fourfold increase since 2013 in the loss of ice coverage across glaciers.
+That will cause rises in sea levels that will not just affect the Pacific Islands, Bangladesh or Miami but Cork, Waterford and Dublin also.
+If we have a whole-of-government study and look at the catchment flood risk assessment and management study, we will discover that this very premises is in danger of flooding from rising sea levels and by no means have we taken this into consideration.
+The Minister has to think globally and act locally because there will be local destruction in this state.

-I wish to mention three initiatives we can commence immediately if we have real commitment in respect of this matter.
+I wish to mention three initiatives we can commence immediately if we have real commitment in this matter.
 The State needs to lead on climate action and support the people to make the necessary changes.
-Public agencies and local authorities own land and buildings and they could be leading in microgeneration from solar and wind energy.
+Public agencies and local authorities own land and buildings and could be leading in microgeneration of solar and wind energy.
 As Senator Leyden stated, the rooftops can and should be used for this purpose.
-We can lead in this area so let us use our schools and office blocks to show that leadership.
+As we can lead in this area, let us use schools and office blocks to show that leadership.
 We must do so very quickly.
 The Minister could have a look within his own Department at how his employees travel to work and examine how he can encourage them out of their cars and onto public transport.
 That would be a practical step that would show some leadership.

 We need a climate action fund.
 When we talk about carbon tax, we are accused of being taxation junkies as if we want to heave more taxation onto citizens.
 In fact, it is quite the opposite.
 If we use a climate action fund and put 100% of any carbon tax into it, we could then start to invest in deep retrofitting of homes across the State.
-This would give rise to a real, practical impact in the context of energy expenditure.
+That would give rise to a real, practical impact on energy expenditure.
 We also have to consider that we have a dispersed population and that most people depend on oil to heat their homes during the winter.
-We need to look at practical ways in which we can help people who live and work in rural areas to reduce their carbon footprint.
-I suggest that we use the carrot before the stick.
+We need to look at practical ways by which we can help people who live and work in rural areas to reduce their carbon footprint.
+I suggest we use the carrot before the stick.

 We should try to encourage people away from using carbon-based fuels and show leadership in supporting them.
-Last year, we saw that Bord na Móna was greatly reducing its output of peat and we saw the redundancies for so many people in the midlands.
+Last year we saw that Bord na Móna was greatly reducing its output of peat and the redundancies for so many people in the midlands.
 I think we will be judged by how we treat the midlands with regard to this.
-We do not want to destroy communities but to make sure that there are sustainable communities.
-The Government has to lead in making sure that there is climate change justice around the country and that we make sure that those communities get the support that they will need so badly.
-We have to make sure we invest in those areas so that generations of people dependent on Bord na Móna for work have a sustainable future.
+We do not want to destroy communities but to make sure there are sustainable communities.
+The Government has to lead in making sure there is climate change justice around the country and that we make sure those communities get the support that they will need so badly.
+We have to make sure we invest in those areas in order that generations of people dependent on Bord na Móna for work have a sustainable future.

-The Minister admitted that we are laggards on this and will not meet our targets.
-I understand that last year, 200 diesel buses were ordered, at a time when Amsterdam was getting rid of its last fossil fuel buses.
+The Minister has admitted that we are laggards and will not meet our targets.
+I understand that last year 200 diesel buses were ordered, at a time when Amsterdam was getting rid of its last fossil fuel buses.
 It has a completely electric fleet.
-The bus recharges on an electric plate at every stop while passengers are alighting from and getting onto it.
-We have to make real moves and show leadership in this regard.
+The bus recharges on an electric plate at every stop, while passengers are alighting from and getting onto it.
+We have to make real moves and show leadership in that regard.

 Talking about making the right thing the easy thing to do, I would like to go on the night rate.
-Many of our machines in our homes have a delay such that one can start it hours later, after one has gone to bed.
-Yet if one goes for a night rate, one has to pay an extra standing charge.
+Many of the machines in our homes have a delay such that one can start it hours later, after one has gone to bed, yet if one goes for a night rate, one has to pay an extra standing charge.
 What is that about?
-Are we not supposed to be encouraging people and is it not in everybody's interest for people to use the night rate and take the demand off the daytime high peak rates?
+Are we not supposed to be encouraging people and is it not in everybody's interests for people to use the night rate and take the demand off the daytime high peak rates?
 They are penalised for it.
-Battery development will come in for tractors, and if a farmer's tractor could be powered by photovoltaics and electricity, I am sure there would be a clamour for it.
+Battery development will come in for tractors.
+If a farmer's tractor could be powered by photovoltaics and electricity, I am sure there would be a clamour for it.

-I could address all the issues relating to education buildings, hospitals, etc., but there are two important matters to mention.
-Microgeneration is all over Germany.
+I could address all of the issues related to education buildings, hospitals, etc., but there are two important matters to mention.
+Microgeneration takes place all over Germany.
 We need to encourage people and make it easy for them to contribute to the grid.
-As I said at the outset, people want to contribute, so let us make that easy.
+As I said, as people want to contribute, let us make it easy.
 The Minister spoke earlier about walking the walk instead of talking the talk.
 I am taking the delivery of an all-electric vehicle, a Hyundai Kona, either tomorrow or early next week.
 I have spoken to the Sustainable Energy Authority of Ireland, SEAI.
-There is a ten-day turnaround to get the grant so the car would not be released until that is in order but apparently the car has to be taxed before the provider will get the grant.
+There is a ten-day turnaround time to get the grant; therefore, the car would not be released until it is in order but apparently the car has to be taxed before the provider will get the grant.
 That seems to be another barrier to people wanting to pursue electric cars.
-We doubled the numbers last year and the SEAI tells me that we have tripled the sales in January.
+We doubled the numbers last year and the SEAI tells me that we have tripled sales in January.

-How much of a grant did Senator Reilly get?
+How much of a grant did the Senator get?

 It is the same for everyone.